mk-fg/incremetal-disk-compare-and-sync/README.md

     That's more into [zsync] and [bittorrent] territory, i.e. file-sharing tools.

+- Runtime "hot spare" synchronization - always scans through full source file/dev, so not really efficient for that.

+    Look at [foxing] (aka xfs-mirror) tool or btfs/zfs replication instead.

 - Any kind of permissions and file metadata - only file contents are synchronized.

 It is also **not** a good replacement for [btrfs]/[zfs] send/recv replication